 My career was going really well, I was finally doing what I really wanted to do and feeling confident.
-My relationship wasn’t great, and children, honestly, wasn’t planned.
+My relationship was really bad, and children, honestly, wasn’t planned.

 I had come off the pill, as it was giving me terrible migraines, and I was going to get the coil fitted, once all the hormones from the pill had gone out of my body.
 Things happened, that I won’t write in detail, but I never thought I would be pregnant.
 I did a test when I realised I hadn’t had my period, just to put my mind at ease.
 The results showed straight away and the lines were very dark.
 There was no mistaking I was pregnant.
 I then did a clear blue test, to double check and have an idea of how many weeks I was.
 I was 3+ weeks!
 Truthfully, I cried, a lot.
 I was scared.
 I didn’t know how I could afford a baby, how would we cope, what will happen?
 I always thought it would be such a happy moment, but when your relationship is bad at that time, the anxiety just seemed, to well…triple!
 So many things running through my mind.

 During my first scan I thought I had lost the baby, as the sonographer said she couldn’t see anything.
 I knew that there should be something there and I just didn’t know what to think or do.
 It all still felt surreal.
 I then had an internal scan and was told I was 5 weeks pregnant…with triplets.
 I sat upright, “What?!”
 I cried, and then swore quite a bit.
 As it was so early we needed to get to our 12 week scan to definitely confirm there were three babies, as at 5 weeks all that they could see were three sacs.